Best waterfalls in the Brecon Beacons and Cambrian Mountains for swimming and walking

 The perenially popular Four Waterfalls Walks is super but gets very busy in summer.
 You can now take a Park & Ride service to reach the falls and if you follow @visitbreconbeacons on social media, it will keep you posted on whether car parks are full, which is worth doing to avoid disappointment.
 Park at Cwm Porth or Gwaun Hepste.
 SN935123 or SN928124

-Nant y Llyn, the small stream the exits Llyn y Fan Fawr, is a superb flight of 4 or 5 waterfalls - each totally perfect for dipping.
+This is the small stream the exits Llyn y Fan Fawr and is a superb flight of 4 or 5 waterfalls - each totally perfect for dipping.
 You can park at the bottom and cross the River Tawe to follow the sheep path up the side of the waterfalls.
 You can do a loop here up to Llyn y Fan Fawr and back round.
 But you may just not want to leave.
 Note: you will need to paddle across the river here if there's been lots of rain in winter, but summer you can hop accross.
 SN 85262 20235

 In the middle of nowhere on a byway up to the Elan Valley, near the remote and beautiful Dolgoch Hostel is this beautiful waterfall, flowing from a heart shaped rock.
-You can park right next to it and you probably won't see a soul.
+You can park right next to it.
+You probably won't see a soul.
 SN 80563 57298

-RSPB's glorious Gwenffrwdd Dinas, a section of Celtic Rainforest, runs alongside the Towy via a series of stunning cascades, culminatiing in the superb junction pool - an icy dipping spot.
+RSPB's glorious Celtic Rainforest, runs alongside the Towy via a series of stunning cascades, culminatiing in the superb junction pool.
+There are icy dipping spots all the way down it.
 Route

 In the midst of the extraordinary landscape of Cwmystwyth an old mining village and one of the Cambrian Mountains' heritage sites, you'll find a huge waterfall tumbling down the side of a cliff above the ruined village on the left of this picture.
 Make a day of it and visit the Hafod Estate, Devil's Bridge Waterfalls and the wonderful Elan Valley.
 One of our recommended memorable drives out.